aw/picolisp-kv/README.md

 ## Differences from Redis

   * Unlike _Redis_, persistence only allows specifying a time interval between each `BGSAVE`.
 Since the AOF is **always enabled**, it's not necessary to "save after N changes", so the config is much simpler.
   * Log rewriting is not something that "must be done", because chances are the AOF will never grow too large.
-Of course that depends on the number of changes occurring between each `BGSAVE`, but even then the AOF is wiped when a `BGSAVE` is initiated (and restored/rewritten if the DB happened to be locked).
+Of course that depends on the number of changes occurring between each `BGSAVE`, but even then the AOF is wiped when a `BGSAVE` is initiated (and restored/rewritten if there was an error).
   * The DB snapshot is used to reconstruct the dataset in memory, not the AOF.
 The AOF is only used to replay the commands since the last DB save, which is much faster and more efficient, particularly when using `--binary`.
   * There is no danger of _losing data_ when switching from `RDB` to `AOF`, because such a concept doesn't even exist.